mrphishxxx/stack-python-plone/DEVELOPMENT.md

-when prompted name it 'dex.example' and accept all defaults (Using the name 'dex.example' will save you a bit of time since we already have the required lines commented the add-ons.cfg file)
+when prompted name it 'dex.example' and accept all defaults (Using the name 'dex.example' will save you a bit of time since we already have the required lines commented in the add-ons.cfg file)

 ##Edit the add-ons.cfg file
-Add your new package to the add-ons.cfg file
+Add your new package to the add-ons.cfg file, it should look like this:

     [buildout]
     extensions += mr.developer buildout.dumppickedversions